-- Providing comprehensive and specialized services that address specific needs of all victims of human trafficking is a priority of OVC.4 As such, strategies included in a plan developed using Improving Outcomes funding should consider and address the needs of the diverse populations impacted by human trafficking, including: - o Those who have experienced labor trafficking - Males who have experienced sex or labor trafficking - Individuals with disabilities, with limited English proficiency, or who are Deaf or hard of hearing, including accessibility for such individuals - Communities that have been historically underserved, marginalized, adversely affected by inequality, and disproportionately impacted by crime, violence, and victimization - Although strategic plans could include activities conducted using other funding sources, please keep in mind the scope of Improving Outcomes funds.
+- Providing comprehensive and specialized services that address specific needs of all victims of human trafficking is a priority of OVC.
+As such, strategies included in a plan developed using Improving Outcomes funding should consider and address the needs of the varied populations impacted by human trafficking, including: - o Those who have experienced labor trafficking - Males who have experienced sex or labor trafficking - Individuals with disabilities, with limited English proficiency, or who are Deaf or hard of hearing - Communities that have been historically underserved, and disproportionately impacted by crime, violence, and victimization - Although strategic plans could include activities conducted using other funding sources, please keep in mind the scope of Improving Outcomes funds.
 OVC grant funds cannot be used for: - Primary prevention activities - Holding beds - Stipends/incentives to participate in services - Promoting, supporting, or advocating the legalization or practice of prostitution - Lobbying - Throughout this process you may learn that what you hypothesized or planned for in your Improving Outcomes application is not aligned with the strategic selected through this collaborative process.
 You can adjust the scope of work included in your proposal.
 Reach out to your OVC Grant Manager to discuss potential changes.